albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 Finished for today but in the bus im adding the PlacesAudio dataset:
 1. The model has been modified to output only the audio and video feature maps (it doesn't compute the mask).
 The option --order_3_tensor triggers this.
-2. A LinearConv has been added to increase the embd dimensions from 512 to 1024
+2. A LinearConv has been added to increase the embd dimensions from 512 to 1024 [link model.py](./models/model.py#L124)
 3. main.py has been also modified to do epochs with the matchmap approach
 4. This new trainer can avoid the siamese equivariance configuration by not putting the opt --siamese
 5. Now that the model computes the matchmap it will compute its loss by the triple marging ranking loss